-- advising office organize a plan to finish your program in a timely manner - Degreeworks & Official Catalog is a resource to know how all this fits together - Faculty can help you make sense of the catalog stackable with the AAS degree and may be done together.
+- advising office organize a plan to finish your program in a timely manner - Degreeworks & Official Catalog is a resource to know how all this fits together - Faculty can help you make sense of the catalog

-It is expected you take this course in your first semester.
-This class is required as part of the following credentials.
+This class is part of the following credentials.

-- Visual Art & Design Animation: AS degrees are intended to transfer to the four-year schools. - Visual Art & Design Animation Emphasis: AAS (CTE) helps you prepare for an entry-level career. - Visual Art & Design Motion Graphics: CP (CTE) or Game Development: CP (CTE) are short-term programs where you focus on gaining specific skills, They are
+- Visual Art & Design Animation: AS degrees are intended to transfer to the four-year schools. - Visual Art & Design Animation Emphasis: AAS (CTE) helps you prepare for an entry-level career. - Visual Art & Design Motion Graphics: CP (CTE) short-term programs where you focus on gaining specific skills, They are stackable with the AAS degree and may be done together.